-Claim Your Business on Google My Business: This will be the very first and most important step you will want to take towards ranking in local packs.
+- Claim Your Business on Google My Business: This will be the first and most important step you will want to rank in local packs.

-Ensure There Are No Missing Fields in Your Listing: Forgetting to make sure that areas such as your name, address, phone number, or hours in your listing will negatively impact your chance of ranking in the local packs and also make it difficult for potential customers to get in contact with you.
+- Ensure There Are No Missing Fields in Your Listing: Forgetting to ensure that areas such as your name, address, phone number, or hours in your listing will negatively impact your chance of ranking in the local packs.
+It also makes it difficult for potential customers to contact you.

-Encourage Your Customer to Review Your Business: Though Yelp strongly discourages businesses from asking their customers to give them a review, Google actually encourages it as long as it is done organically.
+- Encourage Your Customer to Review Your Business: Though Yelp strongly discourages businesses from asking their customers to review them, Google encourages it.
+That is, Google encourages it so long as it’s done organically.
 Google, however, does not want you to offer customers benefits like free services in exchange for a positive review.
-If customers take the time to review your business, be sure to reply to their responses as it’s one more thing that can strengthen your GMB listing and increase the likelihood of ranking in local packs.
+Suppose customers take the time to review your business, be sure to reply to their responses.
+Doing so can strengthen your GMB listing and increase the likelihood of ranking in local packs.

-Also be sure that there are no inconsistencies between your Google My Business listing and information on your page or other listing sites.
-For example, if you are listing your business as “Fresno DUI Lawyer: Ken Smith Attorney at Law” in your GMB, but your URL and name on your website is actually “Ken Smith Attorney at Law”.
-Google will often see all those extra words in your GMB listing as spam keywords and attempts at manipulating search results, which could negatively impact your chance at ranking in Local Packs.
+Make Sure Your Google My Business Listings are 100% Accurate.Ensure there are no inconsistencies between your Google My Business listing and information on your page or other listing sites.
+For example, let’s say you list your business “Fresno DUI Lawyer: Ken Smith Attorney at Law” in your GMB.
+But, the URL and name on your website are actually “Ken Smith Attorney at Law,” Google will often see all those extra words in your GMB listing as spam keywords.
+If Google thinks you’re spamming and attempting to manipulate search results, it will negatively impact your chance of ranking in Local Packs.

 Local Citations Boost your CredibilityNow that your Google My Business listing is updated, it is time to focus on other local listing sites.
 Listing your business on websites like the Better Business Bureau (BBB), Yelp, Angie’s List, and other home service-oriented listing sites can improve your authority in your local area and increase your chances of ranking in local packs.